Roles and permissions: overview

 Admin

-Similar to Owner, but with slightly fewer privileges.
+Similar to owner, but with slightly fewer privileges.
 Can manage most aspects of the system, including users, vaults, wallets, devices, transactions, and settings.

 Proposer